38 Idioms About Missing Someone

 Other ways to say: Always remembered, never forgotten

-26. Feel their absence
+26. Feel Their Absence

-Example Sentence:
+Example Sentences:

 • We really feel her absence at the dinner table.